RockBacon9922/Statement-to-csv/README.md

 # Statement-to-csv

-I wrote some code to help my family go through 500 pages worth of bank statements so that they could be imported into excel for data processing.
+I built this program to help move entries from a bank statement to a csv so that It could be easily analysed.
+In my case I had over 500 pages worth of bank statements which this set of programs were able to easiliy sort through and combine them into a single csv document.

-If you want to replicate run the files 1by1 on a pdf full of bank statments.
+If you might find this useful run the files in order on a pdf full of bank statments.

 Any files it can't process you will have to give the program a little helping hand.